rparnas/ry-docs/retro-software-compatibility.md

 * **VMware Workstation Pro**: Historically the largest commercial desktop virtualization product.
 In 2024 it was released as freeware by its new owner Broadcom.
 It continues to recieve updates as of 2026.
 Although free, it is tough to download through Broadcom's labyrinthine website (which also requires account creation and registration).
 Older versions worked well with **XP**, but support has gradually declined.
 Issues such as audio distortion are common, and some users report needing to adjust advanced **VMware** security and compatibility settings to obtain acceptable performance.

 * **Hyper-V**: Microsoft's successor to **Virtual PC**, introduced in the **Windows 7** era.
 It is available only on Pro and Server editions of **Windows** and focuses on server and business applications.
-It is not a seperate program but a feature you can enable in **Windows** under **Turn Windows features on or off**.
+It is not a separate program but a feature you can enable in **Windows** under **Turn Windows features on or off**.
 It is great for spinning up a modern OS for tech work but is not intended to run legacy desktop operating systems.
 If you attempt to set up an old OS, choose the **Generation 1** VM option and do not expect much documentation or community support.

 > Recommendations:
 > * VMs are most useful for modern OSes but still may work for some Windows XP software.